GeorgiaBaker CountyCourt Process

 The Court Process Timeline

-The DUI court process in Baker County, like elsewhere in Georgia, follows a general timeline.
+The DUI court process in Baker County, like elsewhere in Georgia, generally follows a specific timeline.
 Understanding this timeline will help you anticipate what's coming and prepare accordingly.

 1. Arraignment (First Appearance)